-Another guinea pig chum – Due to their highly social nature, GPs can only be truly happy as one of a pair or as part of a small group of the same sex – littermates make the best companions.
+Another guinea pig chum – Due to their highly social nature, guinea pigs can only be truly happy as one of a pair or as part of a small group of the same sex – littermates make the best companions.
 If you’re planning to keep a male and female together, it’s essential that the male is neutered to avoid the unwanted patter of tiny guinea pig feet.
 Never keep guineas with rabbits or chinchillas as they all have different housing and nutrition requirements.
 Bullying between species can occur and rabbits can give guinea pigs serious diseases.

 Safe indoor accommodation and an outdoor run – Although on the shy side, guinea pigs are endlessly curious and enjoy keeping an eye on what’s going on from a safe space that has places to hide in case they become alarmed about something.
 Supplying a range of willow tubes and cardboard boxes to dart into will be appreciated.
 Deep piles of hay will enable natural tunnelling behaviour.

 Things to do – Guinea pigs like to keep busy and, if they get bored, their health and wellbeing will suffer.
 Most piggies aren’t really fussed about toys, but you can keep them occupied by hiding some of their favourite food in different places for them to discover on one of their explorations.
-Tuck away some nuggets in cardboard egg cups, or mix a few in with yummy Feeding Hay with Dandelion and Marigold and Apple Snacks and stuff this tasty mixture inside a cardboard toilet roll.
-Some Gnaw Sticks to nibble on will help to keep them busy – as well as promoting good dental health.
+Tuck away some nuggets in cardboard egg cups, or mix a few in with yummy Excel Feeding Hay with Dandelion and Marigold and Apple Snacks and stuff this tasty mixture inside a cardboard toilet roll.
+Some Excel Gnaw Sticks to nibble on will help to keep them busy – as well as promoting good dental health.

 Plenty of fibre – To keep healthy, guinea pigs need to keep their digestive systems active with a mix of two kinds of fibre (called digestible and indigestible fibre) moving through the gut at all times.
 Guinea pigs get this fibre mainly from feeding hay, which also helps to grind down their teeth to keep them the right size and shape.

 Vitamin C – Just like us humans, guinea pigs are unable to make their own Vitamin C and need a daily dose or they can suffer from all manner of health issues.
-The best way to ensure your guinea pigs are getting enough Vitamin C is to provide them with an egg cup full of specially created guinea pig food such as Excel Adult Guinea Pig Nuggets with Blackcurrant & Oregano alongside their feeding hay every day.
+The best way to ensure your guinea pigs are getting enough Vitamin C is to provide them with an egg cup full of specially created guinea pig food such as Excel Adult Guinea Pig Nuggets with Blackcurrant & Oregano alongside their Excel feeding hay every day.
 Guinea pigs can be fed a few fresh greens to give additional nutrients and to provide some variety.
 Each day, you could alternate a small bunch of parsley, a couple of dandelion leaves (ensure they have not been sprayed with pesticides or are from an area where wild rabbits graze, as they could carry disease), half a curly kale leaf, one small floret of broccoli or 1/8th of a green bell pepper.
 Scatter these treats around for them to find as they’re foraging and listen out for those happy ‘wheek-wheek’ sounds.